w3c/device-memory/README.md

 ### The Header
 Proposed Client Hints Header for memory: `Device-Memory`\
 `Device-Memory : <value>`\
-where `<value>` is an approximation the amount of ram in GiB (floating point number).\
+where `<value>` is an approximation of the amount of ram in GiB (floating point number).\
-The `<value>` is calculated by using the actual device memory in MiB then rounding it to the smallest nearest number where only the 2 most signicant bits can be set and the rest are zeros (i.e of the binary form `((1|11)0*)`).
+The `<value>` is calculated by using the actual device memory in MiB then rounding it to the nearest number where only the most signicant bit can be set and the rest are zeros (nearest power of two).
 Then diving that number by 1024.0 to get the value in GiB.
+An upper bound and a lower bound should be set on the list of values.
+While implementations may choose different values, the recommended upper bound is 8GiB and the recommended lower bound is 0.25GiB (or 256MiB).

 The following table illustrates some examples: